carpentries-incubator/pangenomics/_episodes/06-get_homologues.md

 ---
-title: "Clustering Protein Families"
+title: "Clustering Protein Sequences"
-teaching: 15
+teaching: 30
 exercises: 10
 questions:
 - "Can I cluster my sequences automatically?"
 objectives:
-- "Cluster orthologous proteins from GenBank (.gbk) files"
+- "Cluster proteins from GenBank files with an automatic software"
 keypoints:
-- "Clustering protein families refers to the process of grouping similar sequences into distinct clusters or families."
+- "Clustering protein sequences refers to the process of grouping similar sequences into distinct clusters or families."
 - "GET_HOMOLOGUES is a software package for microbial pangenome analysis"
 - "Three sequence clustering algorithms are supported by GET_HOMOLOGUES; BDBH, COGtriangles, and OrthoMCL"
 ---